Plugin-free RapidAuthor publications (parts catalogs, maintenance manuals, work instructions) can be viewed online or offline.

 - When all instances have been closed, start the Chrome executable with a command line flag:

-On Microsoft Windows this can be done in the following way:
+On indows this can be done in the following way:

 Create a special shortcut icon which has added the flag given above (right-click on shortcut > properties > target):